What is B2B influencer marketing?

 1️⃣ Define Your Goals

-Anastasia: Don’t start by scrolling LinkedIn looking for influencers! 😄 First, you’ve got to be super clear on your goals.
+Anastasia: Don’t start by scrolling LinkedIn looking for influencers! 😄 First, you’ve got to be super clear on your marketing goals.
 Are you trying to drive traffic?
 Build credibility?
 Generate demo signups?

 You’d be surprised how many companies skip this part and end up chasing vague outcomes.
 Start by defining why you're doing this (ideally in the SMART framework).
 When goals are clear, your strategy writes itself.